Sage Pay: South Africa

 In May 2010, Sage South Africa announced the acquisition of Netcash (Pty) Ltd, a company that provides transaction processing services in three primary areas: electric funds transfer payments, debit order collections and credit card transaction processing.

 Netcash had been established in 2002.
 In 2013 Sage Netcash was rebranded as Sage Pay.
 Sage sold the South African payments business in July 2019 for £5 million.
-The South African business reverted to its Netcash name in December 2019.
+The South African business reverted to its Netcash name in December 2019. and launched Netcash Shop in 2021 as an online platform solution.

 United States

 Sage previously operated a payments processing service in the United States called Sage Payment Solutions.
 Sage Group divested the US Sage Payments Solutions business to GTCR in 2017 for $260 million.
 Sage Payments Solutions was later rebranded as Paya.